 The Asrock X470 Gaming K4 offers a lot more bang for the buck than some more expensive options.
 That being said, the board's performance in the mainstream application is not really the best compared to what's available in the market.
 However, performance in games is on par with much higher-priced boards from Asus and MSI.
 Also, the BIOS is not as feature-rich as some of the other offerings, so if you're looking for a lot of flexibility in overclocking options, you might have to look elsewhere.
 If your primary use case is games, the Asrock X470 Gaming K4 might save you some money while offering more or less the same performance.

 - Pros: Good value for money; Great for gaming

 - Cons: Needs improvements in productivity performance; Not too many enthusiast options in the BIOS

 7. Asus TUF X470-Plus Gaming

 The Asus TUF X470-Plus Gaming is part of the TUF Gaming Alliance that includes brands of the likes of Ballistix, Cooler Master, Corsair, G.Skill, In Win, and Thermaltake.
 Using components from this alliance means that you get out of the box compatibility and matching aesthetics.
-As the name suggests, the Asus TUF X470-Plus Gaming is also made to be tough and the components are made with military-grade toughness.
-The TUF board is not exactly enthusiast-grade and also does not sport any fancy RGB lights except those in the lower side of the board.
+As the name suggests, the Asus TUF X470-Plus Gaming is also made to be tough, and the components are made with military-grade toughness.
+The TUF board is not exactly enthusiast-grade and also does not sport any fancy RGB lights except those on the lower side of the board.
 In fact, you get only one additional RGB header.
-The I/O covers the essentials and there is no pre-mounted shield provided at the back.
+The I/O covers the essentials, and there is no pre-mounted shield provided at the back.